codecov/contributing/CONTRIBUTING.md

 ### Boasting about your programming knowledge

 As a reviewer, try to stick to objective improvements and make a best-intent assumption that the submitter has done their homework.
-Sentry is a No Flex Zone™.
+Codecov is a No Flex Zone™.

 ### Introducing long-term architectural changes for the first time